MattSzymonski/Pill-Engine/HW_RAYTRACING_FEATURE_IMPLEMENTATION.md

 - mark it explicitly, never infer from update frequency;
 - use `PREFER_FAST_BUILD`;
-- rebuild the BLAS, because refit/update is not implemented in the evaluated standard safe paths;
+- rebuild the BLAS, because refit/update is not implemented in wgpu 30's standard safe path;
 - dirty all referencing TLASes;
 - apply per-frame build and memory budgets;
 - fall back to raster when the budget or feature policy disallows it.